tobe2098/aberlloc/Notes.md

 # Virtual arena
 - Physical pages are not contiguous, even if the OS fools you with contiguous virtual memory adress spaces.
 - Input based checks can be performed outside the lock.
 Internal state checks must always be performed inside the lock to avoid data racing.
+- Scratch space is a static arena, as the virtual pointer ownership is of the parent.
+# General notes
+- On both arenas, the mutexing makes no sense as they are supposed to be used in a single thread.